TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 # Patching Instructions

 Note: System Integrity Protection must be disabled beforehand in order to patch the framework.
-You can reenable it after you're done.
+You can re-enable it after you're done.
 Software Updates may revert this patch so always check this repository for updates.
+[HOW TO DISABLE SIP?](http://apple.stackexchange.com/questions/208478/how-do-i-disable-system-integrity-protection-sip-aka-rootless-on-os-x-10-11 )

 1. Open the Terminal app in your Applications Folder
 2. Drag the 'Enable NightShift.sh' into the Terminal Window